lando/run-leia-action/README.md

 # Run Leia Action

 This is a GitHub action that runs [Leia](https://github.com/lando/leia) tests.
-It will invoke the `leia` in your `package.json` if it can and if it can't it will fallback to a version configurable globally installed version.
+It will use the `leia` in your `package.json` if it can and if it can't it will fallback to a globally installed version that is configurable with `version`.

-It supports:

-* All `pkg` supported node versions
-* `x64|amd64` and `aarch64|arm64`
-* `macos|linux|windows`.

-If you are also looking to code sign/notarize the resulting binaries then check out [@lando/code-sign-action](https://github.com/marketplace/actions/code-sign-action).

 ## Required Inputs